-Investigation and attention towards the risks to access posed by current Student Loans/BIS estrangement evidencing requirements.
+Investigation and attention towards the risks to access posed by current Student Loans/BIS estrangement evidencing requirements and processes.

-A more nuanced approach to evidence processes, with ambitions to accept evidence from estranged students first time.
+A more nuanced approach to evidence processes, with ambitions to accept evidence from estranged students the first time it is submitted.
 More comprehensive attention and signposting to support for students who are asked to re-submit evidence after initial submission.